Rehan018/Algorithm-2000/Backend Developemtn.md

 # Awesome Backend Engineer

 **EN**
-A curated **and opinionated** list of resources (English & Russian) for Backend developers that will help you orginize & structure your learning path and knowledges.
+A curated **and opinionated** list of resources (English & Hindi) for Backend developers that will help you orginize & structure your learning path and knowledges.
 Inspired by [Awesome CTO](https://github.com/kuchin/awesome-cto).

 ### Resources for Learning Backend Development